natebarksdale/natebarksdale.github.io/src/content/blog/2009-11-25-the-list-doesnt-destroy-culture-it-creates-it.md

 description: A reflection on the importance of lists in shaping culture and understanding the infinite, inspired by Umberto Eco's insights.
 emoji: 📜
 tags:
-  - 📚 lists
+  - 🌍 Culture
-  - 🎨 culture
+  - 📝 Writing
-  - 📖 literature
+  - 📚 Archives
 haiku: |
   In lists we define,
   The infinite within,